HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 (This is an image of the drilled holes where the wires come out and connect to the book.)

 I handwrote the narrative in the book as I do not have access to a printer.
 Although this apsect is not ideal, I think it gives it an authentic feel as if your actually reading someone's story or diary.
 A limitation I had is that sometimes the pages touch unintentionally.
-However, after glueing the apges together, they are very thick which has significantly reduced this problem.
+However, after glueing the pages together, they are very thick which has significantly reduced this problem.
 Apart from this limitation, I am very happy with the book and the authentic personal experience it creates.